Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

-The reason $\alpha$ is slightly less than unity in Eq. (\ref{eqA}) should be explored in the future.
-In the light of Eq. (\ref{eq1a}), $V$ should linearly approach zero as $h$ decreases: scaling arguments predict $\alpha=1$.
-However, all the data in Fig. 2 (a)-(c) are well described by Eq. (\ref{eqA}) with $\alpha$ slightly less than unity.
-In fact, the data of the same color in Fig. 2 (b) and (c) do not seem on the straight line, but rather seem to smoothly go to the origin $(h,V)=(0,0)$ by extrapolation, which is consistent with the fitting with $\alpha~$slightly less than unity.

-The data in Fig. 2 (a) may seem to be on the straight line, but may also seem to smoothly go to the origin by extrapolation.
-However, the latter view is supported by the overall fitting.
-In addition, the former view implies the slip length of the order of 0.1 mm (note that the simple linear extrapolation of the data of each color in Fig. 2 (a) may intersect the horizontal axis at a value around $h=-0.1$ to $-0.3$ mm).
-This order of magnitude is too large for the slip length.
-This characteristic length has been discussed for polymer liquids \cite{de2005soft} and its typical order estimated by the reptation model \cite{de2005soft,de1979scaling} is monomer scale multiplied by the ratio of melt viscosity to monomer viscosity.
-This suggests that, in the present case, the slip length may at most $10\mu$m.
-This means that the present experiment is not appropriate to discuss the slip length.
-For this purpose, we need to explore the case in which $h$ is even smaller, which is technically challenging.
+This deviation cannot be explained by the slip length which has been discussed for polymer liquids \cite{de2005soft,de1979scaling}.
+This is because a simple linear extrapolation of the data of each color in Fig. 2 (a) may intersect the horizontal axis at a value around $h=-0.1$ to $-0.3$ mm and this order of magnitude is too large for the slip length (in the present case, it is at most $10\mu$m).